dpwiese/flying-notes-vitepress/docs/src/cfii/approaches/overview.md

 > When radar or other equipment is required for procedure entry from the en route environment, a note will be charted in the planview of the approach procedure chart (e.g., RADAR REQUIRED or ADF REQUIRED).
 When radar or other equipment is required on portions of the procedure outside the final approach segment, including the missed approach, a note will be charted in the notes box of the pilot briefing portion of the approach chart (e.g., RADAR REQUIRED or DME REQUIRED).

-## Canceling IFR

-* Good idea to do as soon as you can safely make it to airport under VMC
-* This frees up the runway for use by other traffic more quickly
-  * Locks up runway for 30 minutes or until they locate you

 ## Briefing the Approach

 * There is no standard way to do an approach briefing